Luke Cooper

 27. Q: Tell us about your studio setup.

 28. A: I have a really comfortable studio out at Muriwai Beach in New Zealand.
 At the centre of it is my 48ch Sony MXP 5000 console.
 It was custom made for YTV in Japan in the 1980s and found its way to New Zealand when a friend of mine bought a broadcast truck for a company I used to work for.
+When I'm in LA I work out of any studio that makes sence for the project, we are blessed with so many options here.
 I have two Antelope Orion's providing 64 in and 64 out for my AD/DA with Yamaha NS-10s and ADAM Audio A77x's for my monitoring.
 I use Logic Pro X and utilise a bunch of plugins from Slate Digital, Waves and Fab Filter

 29. Q: What other musicians or music production professionals inspire you?